Should you join Bluesky?

 Surging trends with Bluesky

-A most recent Hard Fork episode highlighted the growing social platform Bluesky and described the different vibes that various social platforms—Bluesky, Threads, Mastodon, and X—have.
+A recent Hard Fork episode highlighted the growing social platform Bluesky and described the different vibes that various social platforms—Bluesky, Threads, Mastodon, and X—have.
 This got me thinking about social media platforms for tech writers and prompted me to reflect on my gradual fade from Twitter/X.

 I was also aware of the increasing number of people canceled on social media for saying dumb or regrettable things.
 These platforms seemed to offer high risk with little reward.
 One false step, and you could potentially blow up your career.
 I’ve never strayed into an “anything goes” mode on social media anyway, so this wasn’t a major concern for me.
 No one cares about controversies within the field of technical writing.
 Do you think Diátaxis is simply repackaged DITA?
 Is XML unnecessarily verbose?
 Are quick reference guides better as PDFs or web formats?
 No one cares, except for small pockets of technical writers.